 Not all lavender plants yield blooms that are appropriate for cooking, shares Heather Hanselman, owner of Blue Heron Herbary on Sauvie Island.
 She recommends Royal Velvet, Mitcham Grey, and Betty’s Blue for culinary purposes.
 These varieties have a deep purple color that will stand out in baked goods.
-If you want something spicier, try Melissa, a lavender plant that produces pink blooms.

 “Make sure lavender is clean before you use it,” Hanselman says.
 Use only the flower heads, not the stems.
 Lavender can be used fresh or dried depending on what’s available.
 Spanish lavender varieties, which have distinctive petals on top of the flower heads, are not appropriate for cooking.
 June and July are peak lavender season, so it’s a great time to get out and visit some farms.
 Blue Heron Herbary keeps over 40 varieties in their test garden and offers tours throughout the year.